 \section{Introduction}

-\IEEEPARstart{W}{ith} the continuing expansion of the digital landscape, the significance of malware detection becomes increasingly important.
+With the continuing expansion of the digital landscape, the significance of malware detection becomes increasingly important.
 With the modernization of sophisticated cyber attacks, traditional security measures often fall short in providing adequate protection.
-Traditional firewalls and antivirus software often prove inadequate because they primarily rely on predefined packet header rules through conventional packet filtering and known malware signatures, leaving them vulnerable to new and sophisticated cyber attacks that do not match any existing patterns or behaviors \cite{firewall, antivirus}.
+Traditional firewalls and antivirus software often prove inadequate since they primarily rely on predefined packet header rules through conventional packet filtering and known malware signatures, leaving them vulnerable to new and sophisticated cyber attacks that do not match existing patterns or behaviors \cite{firewall, antivirus}.
 Deep Packet Inspection (DPI) is a well-known tool for the analysis of network packets in the security of networks \cite{DPI1, DPI2}.
 DPI goes beyond conventional network monitoring tools by examining not only the five-tuple of network packets, such as source and destination Internet Protocol (IP) addresses, but also inspects the data payload within each packet.
 This in-depth analysis allows for a more comprehensive understanding of the nature of the traffic passing through a network, enabling the identification of malicious activities that might otherwise go unnoticed.

-With the recent advancements in deep learning and artificial intelligence, the integration of these fields into network traffic analysis and DPI have become more prevalent.
+With recent advances in deep learning and artificial intelligence \cite{b1,he2016deep,Attention}, the integration of these techniques into network traffic analysis and DPI has become more prevalent.
 The dynamic nature of cyber attacks, characterized by constantly evolving malware, necessitates a shift from traditional, signature-based detection methods to more adaptive and intelligent systems.
-It is estimated that 560,000 new pieces of malware are detected every day and more than 1 billion malware programs exist \cite{malwarestats}.
-Deep learning, with its ability to learn complex patterns and adapt to new information, offers a promising solution to the challenges of modern malware detection.
-With the help of deep learning, cybersecurity systems can analyze data in real time, identifying threats based on behavioral patterns rather than relying solely on known signatures.
+It is estimated that 560,000 new pieces of malware are detected daily and more than 1 billion malware programs exist \cite{malwarestats}.
+Deep learning, with its capability to model complex patterns and adapt to evolving information through neural networks, presents a promising approach to addressing the challenges of modern malware detection.
+With this, cybersecurity systems can analyze data in real time, identifying threats based on behavioral patterns rather than relying solely on known signatures.